Thijzert123/packrinth/README.md

 ```bash
 cargo build
 ```

-You can also manually install Packrinth with one of the pre-compiled binaries from the [latest GitHub release](https://github.com/Thijzert123/packrinth/releases/latest).

 ## Crate as library
 Packrinth provides a library alongside the binary.
 Using this, you can modify Packrinth's configuration